 - Child custody and access categories, including sole custody, shared custody and legal custody.

 - Child custody and arrangements during temporary divorce proceedings.

 - Financial child support obligations for both parties.

 - Personal and emotional considerations of the child or children.

 - Visitation rights and arrangements for the extended family.

 - Non-parent custody or guardianship.

-If your child custody arrangement is due to a divorce, the arrangement is finalized during finalization of your divorce.
+If your child custody arrangement is due to a divorce, the arrangement is finalized during finalization of your divorce with the Best divorce lawyer.
 The judge will make sure that both you and your ex receive appropriate access to the child or children.
 The finalization will also include terms of support and financial considerations.
 These terms are usually kept in place until your child or children turn 18.